appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/firebase-app-distribution.md

 | `$AC_FIREBASE_GROUPS`          | Specifies the Firebase tester groups you want to invite.                                                                                               | Optional |
 | `$AC_FIREBASE_EXTRA_PARAMETERS` | Specifies extra command line parameters.
 Enter `--debug` for debug mode.                                                                                              | Optional |

-### Output Variables

-The **Firebase App Distribution** step generates no output variables.
-The step succeeds if the app is distributed successfully; otherwise, it fails.

 ---

 To access the source code of this component, please use the following link: